For Principals, Directors, and Superintendents

 Declining Enrollment

-THE QUESTION YOU ARE ALREADY ASKING
+THE QUESTIONS YOU ARE ALREADY ASKING

-|How do I get the parents who need this program to show up?
+How do I get the parents who need this program to show up?

-The Intentional Parent Institute reaches those parents because we are not connected to your school.
-Parents feel safe.
-They learn without shame.
-They receive college-level parenting education in the comfort of their own home, at no cost to them.
-Most importantly, we have been where they are, and we have no judgment.
-That changes everything.
+They will show up because we are not their child's school.
+Parents feel safe with us.
+They learn without shame, from the comfort of their home, at no cost to them.
+Most importantly, our instructors have been where they are, and that changes everything.

 THE SOLUTION